fivetran/dbt_recharge_source/README.md

   recharge_order_identifier: '"Order"' # as an example, must include this quoting pattern and adjust for your exact casing
 ```

-**Note!** If you have sources defined in your project's yml, the above will not work.
+**Note:** If you have sources defined in your project's yml, the above will not work.
 Instead you will need to add the following where your order table is defined in your yml:
 ```yml
 sources:
   tables: